 The Governor's Office of Youth, Faith and Family (GOYFF) distributes state and federal funds each year.
 Public and private sector organizations that address one or more of the issues identified by GOYFF can apply for these funds.
 Grants are then awarded through a formal application process.

-Open and Upcoming Requests for Grant Applications (RFGA)
+Open Requests for Grant Applications (RFGA)

 There are currently no open or upcoming RFGAs.
 Please check back at a later time for any posted solicitations for funding opportunities.